Estimating soybean yield potential

 The main difference between the “conventional” and “simplified” approaches is that the conventional approach uses the total number of plants per acre in its calculation; while in the simplified approach, a constant row length is utilized to represent 1/10,000th area of an acre (Figure 1).

 For the simplified approach, sample 21 inches of row length in a single row if the soybean plants are spaced in 30-inch rows; in 2 rows if the row spacing is 15 inches; and in 4 rows if the row spacing is 7.5 inches.

 Figure 1.
-In the “simplified” approach to estimating yields, sample 21 inches row length to equal 1/10,000th of an acre.
+In the “simplified” approach to estimating yields, sample 21 inches of row length to equal 1/10,000th of an acre.
 The number of rows to sample will depend on the row spacing.
-With 30-inch row spacings, sample one row.
-With 15-inch row spacings, sample two rows.
-With 7.5-inch row spacings, sample four rows.
+With 30-inch row spacing, sample one row.
+With 15-inch row spacing, sample two rows.
+With 7.5-inch row spacing, sample four rows.
 Photo by Ignacio Ciampitti, K-State Research and Extension.